-Targeted Early Help: Families First
+Targeted Early Help: Family Solution Service

 In some circumstances, a child or family's presenting needs cannot be met at the universal level and may require targeted and time limited support to prevent problems from escalating further.
 Some families will require additional help at various points within their lives and may need to access targeted services to help re-build their resilience and capacity to manage.

-Families First work with children, young people and families that have additional or complex needs that require multiagency support but do not meet the threshold for statutory involvement.
+The Family Solution Service works with children, young people and families that have additional or complex needs that require multiagency support but do not meet the threshold for statutory involvement.
 The service provides targeted early help to families for a 3-6 months period, where one or more of the following factors is impacting on the child or young person's wellbeing:

-- Parental domestic abuse - Parental mental ill-health - Parental substance misuse - Parents with learning disabilities/difficulties - Family conflict - Children at risk of exclusion or those who have already been excluded from school, including children not in education, employment or training (NEET) - Young people at risk of exploitation in the community - Young people with emotional well-being difficulties - Young people perpetrating domestic abuse against their parents
+- Parental domestic abuse

+- Parental mental ill-health

+- Parental substance misuse

+- Parents with learning disabilities/difficulties

+- Family conflict

+Children at risk of exclusion or those who have already been excluded from school, including children not in education, employment or training (NEET)

+- Young people at risk of exploitation in the community Young people with emotional well-being difficulties - Child/Adolescent to Parent Violence

-How Families First services are allocated
+How Family Solution services are allocated